Riding a bicycle is an inexpensive and environmentally friendly way to get around and exercise at the same time.

 - Severe Strains where the muscle or tendon is completely torn

 Chipped, crack, and missing teeth are commonly associated with bike accidents as a helmet might protect your skull, but it doesn’t protect your face.
-Dental work can be expensive, especially if teeth need replacing with implants.
+If you had a dental emergency, dental work can be expensive, especially if teeth need replacing with implants.

 You might have heard the term ‘road rash’ used among motorcyclists, but it can happen to cyclists too.
 Road rash is the name used for abrasion caused by road surfaces.
 It’s a lot more common on your forearms and lower legs -basically areas that aren’t covered by clothing.